anseki/plain-draggable/README.md

 - Accept HTML/SVG element as an element that comes to be draggable.
 - Restrict the draggable area.
-- Snap the draggable element to other elements, points, lines, continuous points (i.e. grid) or something.
+- Snap the draggable element to other elements, points, lines, consecutive points (i.e. grid) or something.
 - Use `requestAnimationFrame` for high performance.
 - Provide only basic methods, easy and simple usage.
 - No dependency.